Bangkok·Temples

 4. At the river-facing entrance with the Chao Phraya visible beyond

-Arrive before 9:00 AM for the best light and the fewest other people in your photographs.
+Arrive before 9:00 AM for the best light and fewest other people in your photographs.

 When to Visit Wat Arun — Sunrise, Sunset, and Night

 Arrive by 6:30 AM.
-The ticket gate does not open until 8:00 AM, but the river ferry operates from 6:00 AM and you can photograph the exterior and river view from the pier in the hour and a half before the temple opens.
+The ticket gate does not open until 8:00 AM, but the river ferry operates from 6:00 AM and you can photograph the exterior from the pier in the 90 minutes before the temple opens.
 This is the hour when the photographs that make people book flights to Bangkok are taken.

-The best sunset view of Wat Arun is actually from the east bank — from the riverside terraces of cafés and restaurants near Tha Tien or from the ferry pier at Wat Pho.
+The afternoon transformation is different but equally compelling.
+The sun lights the temple from behind, creating a warm backlit silhouette.
+The best sunset view of Wat Arun is actually from the east bank — from the riverside terraces of cafés near Tha Tien Pier.
 Cross to Wat Arun for your visit, then return to the Bangkok side for sunset drinks as the illuminated spires catch the last light.
-Several riverside cafés near Tha Tien Pier are perfectly positioned for this view.

 DetailInformation